giuseppe-velocci/simple-cli-tool/README.md

  `$ app greet -p Mary`

+## Run from node
+To run the application from node without publishing an executable:
+- run from a terminal pointing to this project folder:

+  `npm run start`

+A command prompt will be waiting fr your commands.
+Plese do keep in mind:
+- input just the command to test, not application name
+- prompt will be closed after each command as for executable

  ## Get help
  If help is needed at top level typing `help` or `-h` will print the list of available commands with a short description.
  Instead typing `--help` or `-h` flag after a valid command will print the detail for command parameters and flags.